 Email: daniel.immerwahr at

-I teach U.S. foreign relations, global history, and U.S. intellectual history.
-Click here for my syllabi and teaching schedule.Articles
+I have taught at UC Berkeley, Columbia, Northwestern, and San Quentin State Prison.
+At Northwestern, I offer regular lectures on global history, U.S. foreign relations, and U.S. intellectual history.
+Click here for my syllabi and teaching schedule.Research

-"Caste or Colony?: Indianizing Race in the United States," Modern Intellectual History 4 (2007): 275-301.
-Reprinted in India in Bheem Patrika as a three-part series, commencing with the June 2012 issue.
+"Caste or Colony?: Indianizing Race in the United States," Modern Intellectual History (2007)

 "History and the Sciences," co-authored with Philip Kitcher, in Action, Art, History: Engagements with Arthur Danto, ed.
-Daniel Herwitz and Michael Kelly (New York: Columbia University Press, 2007), 198-226.
-Reprinted in Explanation in the Special Sciences: The Case of Biology and History, ed.
-Andreas Hutterman, Oliver Scholz, and Marie I. Kaiser (New York: Springer, 2014).
+Daniel Herwitz and Michael Kelly (Columbia University Press, 2007)

 My website, The Books of the Century, lists bestsellers, Book-of-the-Month Club selections, and other notable books for every year of the twentieth century.
 The New Yorker (well, one of the magazine's blogs) called it "a brilliant blend of aggregation and curation."

 I designed a series of grade calculators and rosters that students can use to find and predict their grades and teachers can use to record and calculate course averages.